Travel from the land of high fashion to the birthplace of pizza. Find out about taking the train from Milan to Naples.

 There are some slower trains making the connection, though these can take more than eight hours even without needing to change trains along the way.
 Ticket prices on this route range from $44-157.

 Italo's trains also connect Milano Centrale with Napoli Centrale.
-These trains offer direct service, too, and the trip takes between 4 hours 15 mintues and 5 hours.
+These trains offer direct service too, and the trip takes between 4 hours and 5 hours.
 There are 19 Italo trains making this trip on most days.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.